Loan Against Property Loan to Value Calculator_CollapsibleBanner_WC

-Loan to value ratio or LTV denotes the percentage of a property’s actual price that can be obtained as a loan.
+The loan-to-value ratio, or LTV, denotes the percentage of a property’s actual price that can be obtained as a loan.
 It denotes the maximum amount of financing you are entitled to receive against the pledged property.
-The LTV ratio ranges between 40% and 75% for a loan against property.
+The LTV ratio ranges between 40% and 75% for a Loan Against Property.
 This ratio can vary depending on whether the pledged property is residential or commercial, and self-occupied, rented, or vacant.

-LTV ratio calculation is strictly based on the property’s recent valuation report, which shall not be more than 3 months old.
-Otherwise, the property must be valued a new to that end.
-You can obtain an amount lower than what the loan to value ratio tells.
-Use a loan against property EMI calculator to determine the amount and tenure you are comfortable with to make an informed decision.
-Besides the highest loan amount eligibility, the LTV ratio is a measure of the perceived risk of lending.'
+Use a Loan Against Property EMI Calculator to determine the amount and tenor you are comfortable with to make an informed decision.
+Besides the highest loan amount eligibility, the LTV ratio is a measure of the perceived risk of lending.

 Take the following table as an example to understand how LTV is calculated.

 The highest sum you can borrow against a pledged property is determined based on this calculation.
-It’s possible to get a lower loan amount as per your requirements.
+It is possible to get a lower loan amount as per your requirements.
 You should note that a lower LTV implies mitigated risk and better loan terms.

 LTV Ratio Formula = (Loan amount/Property’s market value) * 100

-You can use the loan against property calculator to get an estimate of the maximum obtainable loan quantum.
-However, note that several factors and RBI’s guidelines concerning LTV rules are considered for computing the total loan amount you can avail.
-For instance, the pledged property’s occupancy status is an essential loan to value ratio determinant
+You can use the Loan Against Property Calculator to get an estimate of the maximum obtainable loan quantum.
+However, note that several factors are considered for computing the total loan amount you can avail of.
+For instance, the pledged property’s occupancy status is an essential loan-to-value ratio determinant.

-The loan to value calculator comprises five fields.
-These are –
+The LTV ratio calculator comprises five fields.
+These are:

-However, the instalment amount can vary when you actually apply for a loan against property based on your eligibility and applicable interest rate.
-The LTV ratio calculation can also differ depending on specific factors.
+However, the instalment amount can vary when you actually apply for a Loan Against Property based on your eligibility and applicable interest rate.
+The Loan-To-Value ratio calculation can also differ depending on specific factors.

 LTV ratio calculation is subject to various factors concerning the property itself and the applicant.
 These three aspects of the pledged property are vital in this respect:

-It represents the relationship between the eligible loan amount and the property’s current market value.
-The loan to value ratio is the highest percentage of your property’s value that a lender will finance.
+LTV represents the relationship between the eligible loan amount and the property’s current market value.
+The loan-to-value ratio is the highest percentage of your property’s value that a lender will finance.
 Lending institutions use this ratio for all types of secured financing options, including but not limited to loan against property and home loan.
 A borrower can obtain any loan amount up to the maximum LTV but not exceeding that.